Danish Emergency Management Agency: DEMA and the public

 When the Civil Air Defense was created the vehicles were old gray trucks, and this truck-color was kept for many years.
 The uniform of the Civil Air Defense, and later the Civil Defense was also kept gray, with orange shoulders and blue triangles - The international icon for civil protection.
 Later the vehicles were painted orange to show that it is a true Civil Defense agency and still are this color - Denmark being one of the only nations left still using the Civil Defense colors and logo to this extent.
 The uniforms were modernized in the year 2000, and the old gray uniform was replaced by a new dark blue uniform, called M/2000.
 The uniform has been edited sometimes, and a new rescue-uniform was created in 2009 for USAR teams.
 The M/2000 is being replaced by a new uniform currently under development.

 When on international deployment the DEMA often uses discrete civilian clothing, mostly in a sand/brown color.
 Experiences have shown that the dark blue uniform may often be mistaken as military or police in other countries, and this has given some unfortunate situations.
 The only current deployment where the uniform is used is the UNIFIL deployment in Lebanon, where a special uniform has been developed for the hot climate.

 Although DEMA hasn't been called Civil Defense (Civilforsvaret) for more than 15 years, the general public still often refers to it as the Civil Defense, and a lot don't know what DEMA is.

+Ministry of Resilience and Preparedness

+In August 2024, the government created, among others, the new Ministry of Resilience and Preparedness (Ministeriet for samfundssikkerhed og beredskab).
+This new ministry would encompass emergency planning, legislation of firefighting and fire prevention and rescue work.

+DEMA officially moved from the defence ministry the Ministry of Resilience and Preparedness in January 2025.
+At this time DEMA also gained responsibility for the coastal rescue service (kystredningstjenesten), the office for safe waters (sikre farvand), the marine pollution services and the 112-system in Denmark.
+At this time DEMA also changed directors to Christine Engel Christensen, as the former director Laila Reenberg was made director of the sister organisation Styrelsen for Samfundsikkerhed.